sadnicka/movelab.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Our mission is to better understand human movement disorders with a focus on system-level mechanism
+Our mission is to understand human movement disorders with a focus on system-level mechanism so that our work can directly inform treatments such as neuromodulation and neurorehabilitation

-Using advanced behavioural quantification and neurophysiology we work collaboratively across the domains of motor control and computational neuroscience
+Using neurophysiology techniques and advanced behavioural quantification we work collaboratively across the domains of motor control and computational neuroscience

-As a multi-disciplinary group our work directly informs modes of neuromodulation such as deep brain stimulation and neurorehabilitation